Frances Fisher

-Frances Fisher (born May 11, 1952) is a British-born American actress.
-She began her career in theatre and later starred as record executive Suzette 'Red' Saxon in the CBS daytime soap opera The Guiding Light (1985).
+Frances Louise Fisher (born May 11, 1952) is an American actress.
+She began her career in theater and later starred as Detective Deborah Saxon in the ABC daytime soap opera The Edge of Night (1976–1981).
 In film, she is known for her roles in Unforgiven (1992), Titanic (1997), True Crime (1999), House of Sand and Fog (2003), Laws of Attraction (2004), The Kingdom (2007), In the Valley of Elah (2007), Jolene (2008), The Lincoln Lawyer (2011), and The Host (2013).
 From 2014 to 2015, Fisher starred in the ABC drama series Resurrection.
-In 2019, she starred in the HBO television series Watchmen, a sequel to the graphic novel of the same name.
+In 2019, she starred in the HBO television series Watchmen, a sequel to the graphic novel of the same title.

 Early life and education

-Fisher was born on May 11, 1952, in Milford on Sea, the daughter of American parents Olga Rosine (née Moen), a housewife, and William Irving "Bill" Fisher, Sr, an oil refinery construction superintendent.
+Fisher was born on May 11, 1952, in Milford on Sea, England, the daughter of American parents Olga Rosine (née Moen), a housewife, and William Irving "Bill" Fisher, Sr, an oil refinery construction superintendent.
 Her father was of Russian-Jewish and Hungarian-Jewish descent, whereas her mother was of Norwegian ancestry.
-Before she reached the age of fifteen, she had moved nine times and travelled because of her father's job, going to places including Italy, Turkey, Colombia, France, Canada, and Brazil.
+Before she reached the age of 15, she had moved nine times and travelled because of her father's job, going to places including Italy, Turkey, Colombia, France, Canada, and Brazil.

 When she was 15, her mother died and she took on the responsibility of raising her younger brother.
-She completed her high school at Lutcher Stark High School in Orange, Texas, where she performed in theatre productions, and later worked as a secretary.
+She completed her high school at Lutcher Stark High School in Orange, Texas, where she performed in theater productions, and later worked as a secretary.

 Career

-Theatre
+Theater

-Deciding to follow her interest in theatre, she moved to New York City, where she subsequently enjoyed a 14-year stage career in regional and off-Broadway productions.
+Deciding to follow her interest in theater, she moved to New York City, where she subsequently enjoyed a 14-year stage career in regional and off-Broadway productions.
 She became involved with the Actors Studio, where she studied with Lee Strasberg.
-Fisher moved to Abingdon, Virginia, where she began her acting career at the Barter Theatre, a year-round repertory theatre.
+Fisher moved to Abingdon, Virginia, where she began her acting career at the Barter Theatre, a year-round repertory theater.

-During the next 10 years, she concentrated on theatre in New York City and in regional theaters around the East Coast.
-She has also returned to theatre; she appeared in Arthur Miller's last play, Finishing the Picture, produced at the Goodman Theatre in Chicago and in a 2006 production of The Cherry Orchard at the Mark Taper Forum in Los Angeles.
+During the next 10 years, she concentrated on theater in New York City and in regional theaters around the East Coast.
+She has also returned to theater; she appeared in Arthur Miller's last play, Finishing the Picture, produced at the Goodman Theatre in Chicago and in a 2006 production of The Cherry Orchard at the Mark Taper Forum in Los Angeles.

-In 2019, she starred in the Laguna Playhouse production of The Lion in Winter with Gregory Harrison.
+In 2015, she led the cast of My Child: Mothers of War in Los Angeles, and in 2019, she starred in the Laguna Playhouse production of The Lion in Winter with Gregory Harrison.